helderc/helderc/README.md

 ### Hi there 👋

-I'm Helder, an instructor at the Southern Alberta Institute of Technology (SAIT), in Calgary, Canada.
-I have a bachelor's degree in Computer Science, Ph.D. and Masters in Electrical Engineering where I worked with medical images (digital mammography and Digital Breast Tomosynthesis).
+I'm Helder, an educator, researcher and developer with a background in computer science and medical imaging based in Calgary, Canada.

-As a researcher, I'm interested in medical images mainly for the detection/diagnosis of breast cancer.
-However, I'm also interested in all types of clinical data analysis towards helping people.
+I have a bachelor's degree in Computer Science, a Ph.D. and a Master's in Biomedical Engineering, where I worked with digital mammography and Digital Breast Tomosynthesis, leveraging computational techniques to advance breast cancer detection.
+Recently, I’ve broadened my research to explore innovative approaches to student engagement and open educational resources.

 <!--
 **helderc/helderc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.